johnsyweb/countdown/README.md

 In the Countdown numbers game, you are given six integers and a target number.
 Using basic arithmetic operations (+, -, *, /), combine the six numbers to reach the target.
 Each number can only be used once, and all intermediate results must be positive integers.

+## Demo

+A beautiful web interface is available in the `demo/` directory.
+Simply open `demo/index.html` in your browser to try it out!

+Features:
+- Green-on-black seven-segment display for the target
+- Six blue number cards for input
+- Keyboard navigation with Tab and Enter
+- Professional solution display showing step-by-step calculations
+- Responsive design for mobile and desktop

 ## Development

 ### Setup